GPVictor/Social-network/README.md

 # Boogo

+# What is Boogo
-Boogo app is an application that gives ability to speak with other people
+Boogo app is an application that gives ability to find different peoples and also chat with them

+#